ging/fiware-pep-proxy/roadmap.md

-# {{(Incubated) GE Name}} Roadmap
+# Wilma PEP Proxy GE Roadmap

-{{Use this for full member GEs}} This product is a FIWARE Generic Enabler.
-If you would like to learn about the overall Roadmap of FIWARE, please check section "Roadmap" on the FIWARE Catalogue.
+This product is a FIWARE Generic Enabler.
+If you would like to learn about the overall Roadmap of FIWARE, please check section "Roadmap" on the [FIWARE Catalogue](https://github.com/Fiware/catalogue).

-{{Use this for Incubated GEs}} This product is an Incubated FIWARE Generic Enabler.
-If you would like to learn about the overall Roadmap of FIWARE, please check section "Roadmap" on the FIWARE Catalogue.

 ## Introduction